jacopocarotenuto/PoCS_Project/README.md

 - `.gitignore`: The gitignore file.
 - `Project.toml`: The Julia environment files.

 To run the code it is necessary to have Julia 1.10 installed on the machine.
-The first time the code is run on a machine, it will take a while to download the necessary packages.
-The enviroment and all the packages needed to run the code will be automatically downloaded and installed.
+Before attempting to run the task code, to setup the environment run the following command from the root directory of the repository: `julia EnvironmentSetup.jl`.

 ## The Tasks
 Inside the `code` folder there is a folder for each task and a `README.md` file with the instruction to run the code.